Skip to content

 Creating Custom MIBs#

-1. Define the Mapping File: Use YAML to specify paths, tables, scalars, and their structure.
+1. Define the mapping file: Specify paths, tables, scalars, and their structure in YAML.

 Input JSON Format#

-Recall, that SNMP framework is powered by the underlying SR Linux's gNMI infrastructure.
-The paths you define in the table mapping file will retrieve the data that the conversion script will work on to create the SNMP MIB tables.
+The SNMP framework is powered by the underlying SR Linux's gNMI infrastructure.
+The paths you define in the table mapping file will retrieve the data that the conversion script will use to create the SNMP MIB tables.

 {